 Expect no responses, rude responses, and no sales for four months at least.

 Then when one customer responds, they all do.

-G) Look and create loops that will attract sponsorships.
+Look and create loops that will attract sponsorships.
 This is when a company will pay you to use your beats to promote their products in their advertising.
-This can be anything from clothes to cars to music relevant products such as Shaun T’s Hip-Hop Abs or Beach Body workouts.
+This can be anything from clothes to cars to music-relevant products such as Shaun T’s Hip-Hop Abs or Beach Body workouts.

-H) Be opened to accepting “Placements.”
+Be open to accepting “Placements.”
 This is when an artist will contact you, ask to use your beats, but you get no money upfront.
 You split the commissions with the artists that they make from your beats.
 This requires an attorney.
 You maintain the ownership of your beats, copyright them.
-They are not royalty free.
+They are not royalty-free.

 Selling loops online can be the fastest way for Hip-Hop producers to become established and build a reputation in the music industry.